KhanUsman786/Deep-Learning/README.md

 ## CNN (Convolutional Neural Network)

 Dog or Cat prediction , created a model which help to identify whether the give animal is cat or dog .

+## Activation Function
+The activation function file contains some activation function implemented in python with formulla's.